kartik-v/bootstrap-star-rating/README.md

 ```

 #### refresh
 Use this method to dynamically refresh the rating options via javascript after the plugin has been initialized.
-The method accepts the plugin options entered as an array.
+The method accepts the plugin options entered as object (associative array).
 ```js
 // Example: Call the method below in rating.change event to disable the rating and
 // hide the clear button.